jint-park95/Data-Science-Codes/bikeshare_analytics/readme.md

 #### Background:

 - In this project, I will create a small-scale Extract-Load-Transform pipeline using location data of unoccpuied bikeshare coming from [General Bikeshare Feed Specification](https://github.com/NABSA/gbfs)
-- Goal of this portfolio is to surface and report on unoccupied movement bike movements to be able to validate any suspicious movements or bike transportation un-associated with intended bike usages
+- Goal of this portfolio is to surface and report on unoccupied movement bike movements to be able to validate any suspicious movements or transportating efforts un-associated with active users

 #### This project is consisted in three parts: